smbeiragh/sanam/README.md

 this file are temporarily hacks that should be fixed and should not develop new code based on them.

-The difference between legacy styles and shame styles is about time, legacy styles are old styles during a huge style refactor phase. we do not develop legacy style. they're legacy, but shame styles are force codes that should be refactored and may happen in any time of project life time not a major refactor
+The difference between legacy styles and shame styles is about time, legacy styles are old styles during a huge style refactor phase.
+We do not develop legacy style. they're legacy, but shame styles are force codes that should be refactored and may happen in any time of project life time not a major refactor and we may sometimes develop shame code!

 ## Reset styles
 A group of styles that are responsible to define default styles of html document.